Talk Show Host Rush Limbaugh, A Conservative Lodestar, Dies At 70

 Limbaugh was an influencer before the age of social media, a hot-take machine before people stopped pausing to think about what they were saying ahead of sending those words out into the world.
 And he embodied a counterpunch to what many on the right contended was a liberal media establishment — even as he offended millions with his racist, sexist and homophobic routines and diatribes.

-Rush Hudson Limbaugh III was born in 1951 in Cape Girardeau, Mo., where travel officials offer an official Rush Limbaugh hometown tour.
-His family maintained Republican ties: His grandfather had been an ambassador under President Dwight D. Eisenhower; his uncle was named a federal judge by President Reagan.
+Rush Hudson Limbaugh III was born in 1951 in Cape Girardeau, Mo., where there is now an official Rush Limbaugh hometown tour.
+His family maintained Republican ties: His grandfather had been an ambassador under President Dwight D. Eisenhower; his uncle was named a federal judge by President Ronald Reagan.
 His father was an attorney locally, while his mother was active in local Republican politics.
 He got his start at a station partly owned by his father, and his early years in radio were marked by clashes with bosses.

 "Talk radio, with you in the lead, is what turned the tide, Rush, and we know that," U.S. Rep. Barbara Cubin of Wyoming, part of the wave of Republicans who swept to office that year, said in honoring Limbaugh at an event staged by the conservative Heritage Foundation.
 "You were the voice that everyone else could follow."